appcircleio/appcircle-docusaurus/docs/publish-module/publish-information/app-information.md

 import Screenshot from '@site/src/components/Screenshot';

-# App Information
+# App Store Connect Information

-In order for a binary to be successfully sent to the review, some information must be completed.
-With Appcircle's App Information feature, you can update the information required for binary submission.
+For a binary to be successfully sent for review, certain information must be completed.
+By using Appcircle's App Information feature, you can update the required information for binary submission.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/BE3926-appInfodot.png' />